 - Certain seasons and areas are closed to fishing.

-- Gear restrictions help reduce bycatch and impacts on habitat.
+- Gear restrictions and area closures help reduce bycatch and impacts on habitat.

 - Managers use annual harvest quotas to regulate the coastwide catch of whiting.

 - There are several sectors of the U.S. whiting fishery, and managers divide allowable catch among them.
 Sectors include:

 - Non-tribal catcher boats delivering to shore-based processing facilities.

 - Non-tribal catcher boats delivering to at-sea mothership processors.